woleet/woleet-widget/README.md

 # Building Woleet verification widget

 Type `./build.sh` on the project's root to:
-- install build tools into the `./node_modules/` directory
-- install runtime dependencies into the `./node_modules/` directory
+- install build tools and runtime dependencies into the `./node_modules/` directory
 - build the libraries into the `./dist/`directory

 # Using Woleet verification widget